How Seattle Is Creating A Nature-Led Preschool For All The City's Children

 In Seattle, Tiny Trees Preschool are tackling this issue.
 Through utilizing the opportunities in public parks, Tiny Trees makes high quality preschool accessible for working families.
 By building outdoor classrooms in public parks, Tiny Trees eliminates the brick and mortar facility and invests in what matters: financial assistance for low-income families and supporting teachers.
 Their program is now the largest outdoor preschool in North America, reaching 315 children across 9 parks.

-‘As the largest outdoor preschool in North America, we are committed to furthering the field of early outdoor education, changing the game for preschool in Washington and beyond,’ explains Katie Weiss, Philanthropy Manager at Tiny Trees.
+‘As the largest outdoor preschool in North America, we are committed to furthering the field of early outdoor education, changing the game for preschool in Washington and beyond,’ explains Katie Weiss, Philanthropy and Communications Manager at Tiny Trees.
 Tiny Trees was founded in 2014 with support from Seattle’s Social Venture Partnership Fast Pitch Competition.
 The first classrooms opened in 2016, and now have twelve classrooms in nine parks.

 It is through this variability and the sheer fact that it is a world of living creatures and plants that helps children to learn empathy, socio-emotional and executive functioning skills, and learn how to take care of themselves.
 ‘As the seasons and weather changes, so do the learning opportunities that nature provides,’ says Weiss.
 ‘Children in outdoor preschool learn skills of self-regulation, self-advocacy and independence.
 Daily time spent outside in all weather requires children to be aware of their bodily needs, and to make adjustments independently or with the support of a friend or adult.
 By learning to adapt to changing weather and circumstances daily, children attending outdoor preschool learn to be flexible and adaptable in new environments.’